fanfarian/qu-int-Theme-Functionality/README.txt

 == Changelog ==

 = 2.7.0 =
-Check if WP-Core function 'has_site_icon()' is supported and use this function.
+Check if WordPress-Core function 'has_site_icon()' is supported and use this function.
 Otherwise insert favicons as described in 14.

 = 2.6.0 =